varigence/docs/bimlflex/getting-started/dimensional-model.md

 ### Adding Fact to Dimension relationships and Dimensional key lookups

 One feature of the Dimensional implementation is the use of integer sequence numbers as primary keys.
 The Data Vault layer uses the hash of the Integration Key as the primary key for entities.
-Some analytical tools prefers integer keys for primary keys and Fact to Dimension relationships.
-BimlFlex provides a value to key lookup function that will use the standard SSIS lookup transformation to translate the value from the source to the key used in the dimension.
+Some analytical tools prefer integer keys for primary keys and Fact to Dimension relationships.
+BimlFlex provides a value-to-key lookup function that will use the standard SSIS lookup transformation to translate the value from the source to the key used in the dimension.

 This mapping is done for dimensions that have the primary key defined as an identity column.
 A dimension without an Identity column primary key is assumed to be a smart key that doesn't require a lookup.

-The Dimension object has a Integration Key and a Primary Key, the lookup will compare against the Integration Key value and replace with the Primary Key value.
+The Dimension object has an Integration Key and a Primary Key, the lookup will compare against the Integration Key value and replace it with the Primary Key value.

-The Fact table source has the corresponding lookup value (same value as the Integration Key in the Dimension).
+The Fact table source has the corresponding lookup value (the same value as the Integration Key in the Dimension).
 When cloning the source object to the Fact object this column is included and is mapped from the source to the Fact table destination.

 The metadata imported from the views will not have any relationships defined as these are not provided by the views.
 The target Facts and Dimensions will not have any relationships defined.
 Add the relationships between the target fact and the target dimension objects in the BimlFlex App schema diagram.